microsoft/playwright/docs-src/api-body.md

 Shortcut for main frame's [frame.type()]().

-#### method Page.uncheck
-- %%-input-selector-%%
-- `options` <[Object]>
-  - %%-input-force-%%
+### param: Page.type.selector = %%-input-selector-%%

+### param: Page.type.text
-  - %%-input-no-wait-after-%%
+- `text` <[string]>

+A text to type into a focused element.

+### option: Page.type.delay
-  - %%-input-timeout-%%
+- `delay` <[number]>

+Time to wait between key presses in milliseconds.
+Defaults to 0.

+### option: Page.type.noWaitAfter = %%-input-no-wait-after-%%
+### option: Page.type.timeout = %%-input-timeout-%%

+## method: Page.uncheck
 - returns: <[Promise]> Promise that resolves when the element matching `selector` is successfully unchecked.

 This method unchecks an element matching `selector` by performing the following steps:
 1. Find an element match matching `selector`.
 If there is none, wait until a matching element is attached to the DOM.
 1. Ensure that matched element is a checkbox or a radio input.
 If not, this method rejects.
 If the element is already unchecked, this method returns immediately.
 1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [page.mouse](#pagemouse) to click in the center of the element.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.